Canadian Welding Bureau: Canadian Welding Association (CWA)

-The Canadian Welding Association (CWA) has been in existence since the early 1920s.
-The CWA became part of the CWB Group in May 2008, and currently has a membership of over 36,000 individuals.
-Dan Tadic is currently the Director of the CWA.
-Membership in the CWA is open to welding professionals, fabricators, and manufacturers.
-The CWA has 24 local chapters across Canada, which provides a venue for local volunteers to promote the Association's goals of educating companies and their employees, improving productivity, profitability and safety in Canada's welding industry.
-The CWA also provides a national voice for the welding industry in Canada, communicating its message to both Federal and Provincial Government.
+The Canadian Welding Association (CWA) has existed since the early 1920s and became part of the CWB Group in May 2008.
+It currently has a membership of over 36,000 individuals.
+Dan Tadic serves as Director of the CWA.
+The CWA has 24 local chapters across Canada and states its goals as educating companies and employees, and improving productivity, profitability and safety within the Canadian welding industry.
+It also represents the welding industry to federal and provincial governments.